 Here is how you will record the entry in your Cash Receipts Journal:

-The supporting document for the above is the Official Receipt issued to the customer.
+The supporting documentation for the above is the Official Receipt issued to the customer.

 d.
 Cash Disbursement Journal